Gayle will supply you with an updated version of this document

 - Restlessness and agitation

-- Muscle in-coordination
+- Muscle incoordination

 First Aid for Hypoglycemia in Dogs

 The first thing to do is to get the blood glucose back to a safe level.

 If your puppy is in an above mode mentioned or even already unconscious, rub the syrup on the gums, tongue and under the tongue.
 NOTE: IF YOU ARE NOT TRAINED IN GIVING PUPPY LIQUIDS BY MOUTH, WHERE YOU MAY GET THE LIQUID INTO THE ANIMALS LUNGS BY MISTAKE, THEN RUB IT ONTO THE GUMS AND TONGUE WITH YOUR FINGER.
 Measure it before starting so you know how much you’re giving!!!
 A measuring spoon……………….
 Most people have measuring spoons?
 Not too little but not an overly excessive amount more either!!! ½ teaspoon per -1 kg to 2 kg.

 Note: Very Important: Keep your puppy/dog warm because low blood sugar will cause Hypothermia.
 This is very important.